ianarawjo/splat/README.md

  - Semantic search with embedding models by HF Transformers.js (entirely in browser), Ollama, or OpenAI
  - AI Assistant Agent that can perform some basic actions on the notes board (optional, Ollama for local  or OpenAI for more powerful non-local backend)
  - Visualize representativeness of participant IDs (P1, P2, etc.) by selecting notes in a cluster
- - Single HTML file footprint, no dependencies or installation required
  - Completely open-source—feel free to extend and submit PRs to help others!

 ![Screenshot of Splat](images/ai-assistance.png)